Fantasy Prologue: "The Dragon Diaries"

 Our story starts in the year 19,000 on the planet Sahara.
 The town of Baseeta had been abandoned for 90 years.

-The night market was in tatters, a forgotten heritage on the first tier of the town, the stalls were now half buried in sand with oil lamps smashed and scattered like beetles.
+But one fateful night, a girl slipped into the night market.
+A night market in tatters; a forgotten heritage on the first tier of the town, the stalls were now half buried in sand with oil lamps smashed and scattered like beetles.
 The hot summer breeze had brought down a fresh covering and it softened every step.
-Barefoot was the best way to travel through Baseeta, Farah had been told to take slow, soft steps as to not wake anything below.
+Barefoot was the best way to travel through Baseeta, Djamila had been told to take slow, soft steps as to not wake anything below.

 The black slate volcano towered over her like a cloaked figure hunched over a cauldron, slowly stirring.
-She imagined two red eyes suddenly blinking open at the top of the hillside, but this silhouetted sorcerer remained distracted.

 On the highest tier was The Tamer Residence, carved into the side of the mountain.
 The four stories of balconies were crumbling and the zellijs were peeling but it towered over the alleyway like a goddess comforting a rat in the street.